harborhq/r-token/README.md

   * Relies on off-chain trade approver to set and update permissions
 * ServiceRegistry
   * Accounts for regulatory requirement changes over time
-  * Routes the R-token to the correct version of the Regulator Service
+  * Routes the R-Token to the correct version of the Regulator Service

 <p align="center">